7 Signs You are Not Drinking Enough Water During Workouts

 1. Feeling Dizzy During Exercise

-Dizziness or faintness are signs that something is off with exercise, often caused by reduced blood volume from dehydration limiting oxygen delivery to muscles and the brain, this is more prevalent during fasted training or intensive cardio sessions in hot environments.
+Dizziness or faintness are signs that something is off with exercise, often caused by reduced blood volume from dehydration limiting oxygen delivery to muscles and the brain.
+This is more prevalent during fasted training or intensive cardio sessions in hot environments.

 According to research published in the Journal of Athletic Training, dehydration may lead to orthostatic intolerance, or a drop in blood pressure that leads to dizziness or fainting during physical activity, reducing performance significantly.
 [Source].